Learn to Hunt

 Contact Information by County

-Iowa’s Resource Enhancement and Protection (REAP) assemblies will begin next month, giving all Iowans an opportunity to discuss what their vision is for Iowa’s outdoor recreation, soil and water enhancement, historical resources and land management and more.
+Iowa’s Resource Enhancement and Protection (REAP) assemblies will begin in two weeks, giving all Iowans an opportunity to share and discuss their visions for Iowa’s outdoor recreation, soil and water enhancement, historical resources and land management and more.

 REAP assemblies are locally led meetings where issues can be brought forth and voted upon.
 Iowans can discuss the program, recommend changes and discuss impacts in their area.
 Delegates may also be selected from the local meeting to attend the REAP congress in January at the State Capitol in Des Moines.